Fast Byzantine Total Order Broadcast: Related Work

-Zyzzyva, Zyzzyva5~\cite{zyzzyva-sosp07} and AZyzzyva~\cite{abstract-tocs15} are Byzantine replication protocols that optimistically achieve broadcast-to-delivery latencies of two message delays thanks to speculative execution.
-These protocols execute client requests before agreement is reached, thus save one message delay compared to other approaches.
-However, the effectiveness of speculative execution depends on the workload, unlike \tobal.
-Speculative execution may also lead to diverging state across servers which must be accounted for via state checkpointing and state restoration mechanisms. \tobal's algorithm is simpler by design.
+\paragraph{Speculative execution.} Zyzzyva and Zyzzyva5~\cite{zyzzyva-sosp07} are Byzantine replication protocols that achieve optimistic broadcast-to-delivery latencies of two message delays thanks to speculative execution.
+These protocols execute client messages before agreement is reached, thus save one message delay compared to other approaches.
+However, speculative execution may lead to diverging state across servers requiring a state reconciliation protocol, and its effectiveness depends on the workload, unlike in \tobal.
+HotStuff-1~\cite{hotstuff1-sigmod25} reduces HotStuff-2 to a single round, of two message delays, thanks to speculative execution.
 Speculative execution is an orthogonal, and possibly complementary, approach to that of \tobal.

-To the best of our knowledge, \tobal is the first Byzantine \tob with a non-speculative fast path offering two-message-delay latencies.